avolens/kubefuzz/docs/docs/tipps.md

 Be careful about admission controller side effects, such as file writes (like logging) or network communication.
 KubeFuzz will ensure that the `dryrun` flag is added on every request but cannot make the admission controllers behave completely side effect free.

+## Debugging

+The `--notui` option in fuzzing mode can be helpful to debug the API submission process.
+Additionally enabeling logging will give you insights how admission controllers react to the generated resources.